Brand Audit Complete Checklist 2025: How Brand Audit Companies Strengthen Business Position

 Team Structure and Responsibilities

 Successful brand auditing requires cross-functional collaboration.
-See the infographic below.

 Brand audit team structure and responsibilities, including brand managers, marketing, sales, customer service, senior leadership, and finance roles